 Seiyo Shorin-Ryu Karate Hall of Fame

-The Seiyo No Shorin-Ryu Karate Kobudo Kai Hall of Fame was established to recognize those martial artists who have provided significant influence to the development of our martial art.
-We are deeply in gratitude to the following individuals.
+The Seiyo No Shorin-Ryu Karate Kobudo Kai Hall of Fame was established to recognize those martial artists who provide significant influences to the development of our martial art.

 2008 HALL OF FAME